-Sterile moths were released from aircraft over all EP/TP cotton acreage for the first time in 2005.
-Sterile moth releases in 2008 were initiated the first week of May and continued through the week ending October 11 (166 days).
-For the year, 1,278,330,749 sterile moths were released.
-The average number of sterile insects released per acre per day during the release period was 233 in 2008 compared with 198 in 2007, 152 in 2006 and 200 in 2005.
-The moths were reared in the USDA-APHIS PBW rearing facility in Phoenix, AZ.
+Sterile moths were released from aircraft over all EPTP cotton acreage for the first time in 2005.
+Sterile moth releases in 2009 were initiated the first week of May and continued through the week ending Oct.
+11 (142 days).
+For the year, 1,375,009,887 sterile moths were released.
+The average number of sterile insects released per acre per day during the release period was over 300 in 2009 compared with 233 in 2008, 198 in 2007, 152 in 2006 and 200 in 2005.
+The moths were reared in the USDA-APHIS PBW rearing facility in Phoenix, Ariz.
 They were put on commercial aircraft the afternoon of each scheduled shipping day and delivered to El Paso that night for release the next day.
 They were shipped in specially designed cooler/shipping/distribution boxes (USDA-APHIS) which were held overnight in a refrigerated cooler.
 The following morning, the distribution boxes were mounted into a Cessna 206 aircraft fitted with release equipment (USDA-APHIS).
 The sterile PBW moths were then metered onto cotton fields from a height of about 500 feet.
-The average ratio of sterile moths recaptured to native moths captured season-long was 161,134:1.
+The average ratio of sterile moths recaptured to native moths captured season-long in 2009 was 911:1.compared to 161,134.1:1 in 2008.